radius-project/design-notes/recipe/2023-08-recipes-test-plan.md

   - Metadata: which template, which driver, and parameters
   - Configuration: cloud provider configuration
 - Invoking the driver: (engine)
-  - Installing Terraform (in the driver, specific to Terraform, handled by hc-install)
+  - Installing Terraform (in the driver, specific to Terraform, handled by `hc-install`)
   - Downloading the recipe (in the driver)
     - This supports multiple sources
       - For Bicep we support any OCI registry, but we only test ACR (we use the ORAS library)
-      - For Terraform we support any Teraform source, but we only test HTTP archive format (tf get, handled by tf-exec)
+      - For Terraform we support any Terraform source, but we only test HTTP archive format (tf get, handled by tf-exec)
   - Downloading providers (in the driver, specific to Terraform, handled by tf-exec)
   - Generating inputs to the template (in the driver)
     - Merging parameters